Free Egress

 Less pricing logic

-Standard, Nearline, Coldline, Archive, Autoclass, operations, and network destinations all shape Google Cloud bills.
-Filebase narrows that decision tree.
+Storage classes, operations, and network destinations all shape Google Cloud bills.
+Filebase keeps the math simpler.

 Fewer layers

-Google Cloud has solid adjacent tooling, but that also means more surfaces to think through.
-Filebase is the better fit when you want the storage layer to feel more self-contained.
+Google Cloud adds more surfaces to think through.
+Filebase keeps the storage layer more self-contained.

 Cleaner testing